 President: Carol Ressler Long ’56 graduated from Millersville College in 1960 and taught Elementary School for 32 years.
-She has been married to former Lincoln and McCaskey teacher John Long ’55 for 58 years.
+She has been married to former Lincoln and McCaskey teacher John Long ’55 for nearly 60 years.
 Her daughter Jennifer Braas is an art teacher at Lampeter Strasburg High School, and her son Michael Long is a CAD designer at Tait Towers.
 She has four granddaughters: Natalie, Caroline, Chloe, and Margot.
 She chaired the Class of 1956 Reunion Committee for many years.

 Secretary: Kathy Arnold ’67 began her career with the McCaskey Alumni Association in 1990 with Dollie Buckwalter and stayed involved in the organization until the present.
-She has served on the Advisory Board since 1994 and as the Alumni Secretary for ten years.
+She has served on the Advisory Board since 1994 and as the Alumni Secretary for 15 years.
 She has worked part-time in the Alumni Office since 2003, assisting in the planning and implementation of countless alumni fundraisers and events.
 At the 12th Annual Distinguished Alumni Awards in 2015, Kathy Arnold received the Susan J. Garofola Service Award.